Samitti/Bookstore-CMS-Redux/README.md

 # Magic Books

 This project is part of React/Redux program.
-In this project I build a simple app for Magic Books company.This project was bootstrapped with Create React App.
+In this project I build a simple Bookstore app for Magic Books company.This project was bootstrapped with Create React App.

 ## Built With